 You choose to launch on a new journey.
 You’ve set yourself a goal and you take the necessary steps towards reaching it.
 You’re making progress and you’re excited about it.

 Some days you’re full of energy, working hard and grinding it out.
 And some days you don’t even feel like getting out of bed.

 If so, relax.
 We’ve all been there.

 The path to greatness can be hard at times and no one said it will be easy.
 You know that.

-You struggle finding the drive needed to do the things that matter most.
+And yet most people struggle to find the drive needed to do the things that matter most.

 Thus, the questions arises: How do you get the energy needed to do the things you know you should be doing?